FIE459 Sustainable Finance

 A graded group assignment, making up 50% of the grade.
 The report may be written in English or Norwegian.

-Final exam, comprising a 4 hour written school exam, representing 50% of the total grade.
+Final exam, comprising of a 4 hour written home exam, representing 50% of the total grade.
 The final exam can be answered both in English and in Norwegian.

 The course is taught using Schoenmaker and Schramade: "Principles of Sustainable Finance", Oxford University Press (2019), together with academic and relevant practitioner-oriented articles, cases and videos made available via Canvas.

 - ECTS Credits

 - Teaching language

 Associate professor Aksel Mjøs, Department of Finance, NHH